core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Servers that use the List of Cached Random Values and Timestamps method described in {{echo-state}} may be vulnerable to resource exhaustion attacks.
 One way to minimize state is to use the Integrity Protected Timestamp method described in {{echo-state}}.

+Reusing tokens in a way so that responses are guaranteed to not be associated with the wrong request is not trivial as on-path attackers may block, delay, and reorder messages, requests may be send to several servers, and servers may process requests in any order and send many responses to the same request.
+The use of a sequence number is therefore recommended when CoAP is used with a security protocol that does not providing bindings between requests and responses such as DTLS or TLS.

+Even when a client is sending DTLS protected requests without Observe to a single server, the client cannot reuse a token simply because a response has been received as the server may have retransmitted the response.
+The client would need to determine when the server received the request, how long after receival the server may send a response, and then make sure that it has received least (client size replay window size) many responses sent after that.
+This is in general not possible and Token reuse with DTLS is therefore strongly not recommended.

+Token reuse for TLS is much easier to do securely as retransmissions are not handled by the CoAP layer and the replay window size is always exactly 1.
+When a client is sending TLS protected requests without Observe to a single server, the client can reuse a token as soon as a response has been received.

+When using Observe, the Token used for registration cannot be reused until the client can confirm that the server has cancelled the registration and that all notifications (including retransmissions) will be blocked by the clients replay window.

 When the Token (or part of the Token) contains a sequence number, the encoding of the sequence number has to be chosen in a way to avoid any collisions.
 This is especially true when the Token contains more information than just the sequence number, e.g. serialized state as in {{I-D.ietf-core-stateless}}.

 # Privacy Considerations {#priv-cons}